ridingintraffic/ridingintraffic.github.com/_posts/2020-04-30-unique -gitconfig.md

 image:
   feature:
 ---
-# using mulyiple .gitconfig
+# using multiple .gitconfig
-There is a neat feature in .gitconfig that will allow you to use uniueq gitconfig dpeending the the folder structure that you have.
+There is a neat feature in .gitconfig that will allow you to use uniueq gitconfig depending on the folder structure that you have.
 For example add this to your global gitconfig:
-This is assuming that `~/github` has one type org of repos, and `~/git` has another, much lke personal and corporate git repos
+This is assuming that `~/github` has one org of repos, and `~/git` has another, much lke personal and corporate git repos
 ```
 [includeIf "gitdir:~/git/"]
   path = ~/git/.gitconfig